Eric Easton: Discontent within the group

-As the group became more famous, says Forget, the pressure on Easton was beginning to show.
+As the group became more famous, says author T. Forget, the pressure on Easton was beginning to show.
 Oldham had been predominant in dealing with the Stones' image and creative development.
 Easton attended to the financial side, but the group was concerned, says Forget, that Easton would be unable to manage the band's approaching fame.
-Richards believes that Easton—whom he said was tired by then—may have been ill, and this may have affected his work.
+Richards believes that Easton—who he said was tired by then—may have been ill, and this may have affected his work.
 Either way, he said, he felt that Easton "wasn't big enough to handle anything outside of England".
 He expanded on this in a 1975 Rolling Stone Interview, saying that once the band broke America, "this cat Easton dissolved.
 He went into a puddle.
 He couldn't handle that scene."
 Wyman, on the other hand, contests Richards' view of Easton's departure, saying that it was "untrue and a camouflage.
 Easton functioned efficiently."
 Easton had also helped sour relations with Oldham: claiming that their work for the Stones was now so big that it necessitated more office space, Easton evicted Oldham from his backroom in Regent Street.
 Oldham suggests that "in fact, Eric was just totally pissed off.
 He'd had it with me, my style of personal management."